Ferris-Labs/site-draft/content/en/docs/Integrations/Database_Guide/Databases/druid.md

 ### Aggregations

-Common aggregations or Druid metrics can be defined and used in Superset.
+Common aggregations or Druid metrics can be defined and used in Feris.
 The first and simpler use case is to use the checkbox matrix exposed in your datasource’s edit view (**Sources -> Druid Datasources -> [your datasource] -> Edit -> [tab] List Druid Column**).